Authentic Lessons for 21st Century Learning

 Explore

-As a class, students brainstorm a list of key vocabulary words regarding Native Americans, federal government, and the United States.
+As a class, students brainstorm a list of key vocabulary words regarding Native Americans, the federal government, and the United States.

 Explain